lsd-so/lsd-mcp/README.md

 ## Capabilities

 From a high level, Claude can see, interact, and communicate with the web like a human.
-Here's an example of Claude writing LSD SQL to make an order on OpenTable.

-GIF of ordering from OpenTable.
+Here's a recording of Claude going to the MCP documentation, diving into the links corresponding to their SDKs, then returning the markdown content.